-- □ Set the GPIB address and select the GPIB line terminator for the CW generator. - □ Select the model and set the GPIB address for the power meter that is used to create a user level flatness correction power-offset table. - □ Select the external interface language for remote operation of units with Option 19.
+- □ Set the GPIB address and select the GPIB line terminator for the CW generator. - □ Select the model and set the GPIB address for the power meter that is used to create a user level flatness correction power-offset table. - Select the external interface language for remote operation of units with Option 19.

-To go to the Configure GPIB Menu from the System Configuration Menu, press GPIB.
-The Configure GPIB Menu (below) is displayed.
+To go to the Configure GPIB Menu (below) from the System Configuration menu, press GPIB.